epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

   :scale: 50 %
   :alt: WinSCRP file download

 6. Inspect the files. **TO CONFIRM** The files need to be checked to ensure that they do not contain study data, only summary results.
+See point 5 above which describes some broad Disclosure Control Rules.
 More detailed guidance can be found `here <https://ukdataservice.ac.uk/app/uploads/thf_datareport_aw_web.pdf>`__.
 This guidance is very detailed, so a balance needs to be struck around what level of checking is needed.

 .. note::
    If you want to inspect the files without removing them from SRCP, then you can use tools such as gedit (``$ gedit``), R and Python.
 For a visual check you might use gedit.
 In R or Python you could write a script to search for participant IDs or report discrepancies in columns of data (for example, look for a sudden change in the structure of the data that might suggest something hidden).